This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The treatment group did, however, have higher levels of glucose after 12 weeks of juice consumption than the control group.

 You can find tart cherry juice at most grocery or health food stores.
-Look for an organic option with no added sweeteners or preservatives.
+Look for an organic option without added sweeteners or preservatives.

 You can also make your own juice at home from fresh tart cherries.